Ann MacIntosh Duff: Biography

-Maria Tippett describes Duff’s 1895 painting Woman By the Sea as "half Primitive, half Symbolist", noting that the painting contains a "sense of monumentality and timelessness".

 Her work is included in the collections of the National Gallery of Canada and the Royal Collection, as part of the Royal Collection Project.
-In 1977, she was awarded the Queen`s Jubilee Medal; in 1984, she received an Honorary Award from the Canadian Society of Painters in Water Colour.
-She is represented in Toronto by the Nicholas Metivier Gallery.
+In 1977, she was awarded the Queen's Silver Jubilee Medal; in 1984, she received an Honorary Award from the Canadian Society of Painters in Water Colour.
+She was represented in Toronto by the Nicholas Metivier Gallery.

 MacIntosh Duff died at her home in Toronto on 3 December 2022, at the age of 97.